How to Make a Gluten-Free Sourdough Starter From Scratch

 3. Starter Cultures: To ensure a bubbly starter immediately, I suggest using a starter culture

 4. Glass Jars and Cloth: I like using a quart-sized, wide-mouth mason jar with a cloth cover to grow my sourdough starter.
-The mixture needs access to air so a loose lid or cloth lid works best.
+The mixture needs access to air, so a loose lid or a cloth lid works best.
 I usually secure a cloth lid to the jar with a rubber band.
-I use two jars and switch back and forth between feedings, so I always have a freshly clean jar.
+I use two jars and switch back and forth between feedings, so I always have a freshly cleaned jar.

 5. Kitchen Scale: If you frequent our blog, you should already have one of these on hand.
 If you’re going to experiment with different flours for your GF sourdough starter, you should use your kitchen scale for measurements.
 Some flours are denser, so you must weigh them for recipe consistency.

 6. Environment: Temperature is critical when growing healthy yeast and bacteria in a sourdough starter.
-Your kitchen temperature should be between 68-78 degrees F, and it can be warmer or cooler, but the rise time will be affected.
-Warmer temperatures make it rise faster and cooler temperatures make it rise slower.
+Your kitchen temperature should be between 68 and 78 degrees F, and it can be warmer or cooler, but the rise time will be affected.
+Warmer temperatures make it rise faster, and cooler temperatures make it rise more slowly.

 How to Feed a Gluten-Free Sourdough Starter (thinner, hydrated)